 Nearest of all the heavenly bodies to Earth is our satellite, the Moon - only 239,000 miles away.
 Earth has only one moon, Mars has two, while giant Jupiter has 11 and ringed Saturn nine.
-Our Moon appears to be a dead world, without trace of air or water.
+Our Moon appears to be a dead world, without a trace of air or water.
+It is seen by us water.
 It is seen by us only when sunlight, falling on its rocky surface, is reflected toward our eyes.
 Thus its phases change as it shifts position relative to Earth and Sun while it revolves around Earth once in about four weeks (a month or "moonth").
 Because it rotates on its axis in the same period, it presents the same "face" to Earth at all times.
 With a diameter of 2,160 miles, or about one-quarter that of Earth, it weighs only about 1/80th as much as our world.
-The gravitational force on the Moon is so low, a man there could jump six times as high and far as he could with the same effort on Earth.
+The gravitational force on the Moon is one-sixth that on Earth.